Laminar boundary layers over small-scale textured surfaces: Model

 \subsection{Outer region (inviscid region)}

 In the outer region, the flow is governed by inviscid dynamics, corresponding to the bulk flow where the influence of the wall is negligible and inertia dominates.
 In this region, the spatial coordinates scale as $x = O(1)$ and $y = O(1)$, with velocity components $u = O(1)$ and $v = O(1)$.
-The flow and pressure fields are expanded in powers of $\text{Re}^{-1}$:
+Assuming the flow is steady, the flow and pressure fields are expanded in powers of $\text{Re}^{-1}$:

-Substituting the expansion \eqref{eq:exp_inv} into the non-dimensional Navier–Stokes equations \eqref{eq:nondim_1} and taking the limit $\text{Re} \to \infty$, the leading-order outer equations reduce to the incompressible Euler equations:
+Substituting the expansion \eqref{eq:exp_inv} into the non-dimensional Navier–Stokes equations \eqref{eq:nondim_1}, assuming the flow is steady and taking the limit $\text{Re} \to \infty$, the leading-order outer equations reduce to the incompressible Euler equations:

 At the lower boundary $y^* = 0$, we impose the no-penetration condition from \eqref{eq:nondim_2} and \eqref{eq:nondim_3}, neglecting tangential conditions since viscosity is absent, such that

 At the upper boundary, the free-stream condition from \eqref{eq:nondim_4} is applied: